 When is hail season in Centennial?

-Hail risk in Centennial peaks May through July, with secondary risk in April and August.
-Most significant hail events occur between 2 p.m. and 7 p.m.
-Mountain Time as afternoon storms develop over the Rocky Mountains and move northeast across the Front Range.
+Hail risk peaks from May through July, with secondary risk in April and August.
+Most significant storms occur between 2 p.m. and 7 p.m.
+Mountain Time, driven by afternoon convective activity from the Rocky Mountains tracking across the Front Range.

 Wind/hail deductible notice